google/u2f-ref-code/u2f-chrome-extension/README.md

 ```

 The returned port will be a Chrome runtime port object, which has slightly
 different syntax for how event handlers are added.
-Again, see ``u2f-api.js``
-for a full example and how to wrap this in a HTML5 MessagePort compatible
-interface.

 ### Extending the extension with an external helper